deckhouse/deckhouse/docs/site/pages/virtualization-platform/guides/GOING_TO_PRODUCTION.md

   - 2 CPU, 4 GB RAM, 50 GB of disk space — if there are dedicated monitoring nodes in the cluster
   - 4 CPU, 8 GB RAM, 60 GB of disk space on a fast disk (400+ IOPS) — if there are no dedicated monitoring nodes in the cluster.
-- **Worker node**: The requirements are similar to those for the master node, but largely depend on the nature of the load running on a node.
+- **Worker node**: The requirements are similar to those for the master node, but largely depend on the nature of the workload running on a node.

 Estimates of the resources required for the clusters to run:

 - **Regular cluster**: 3 master nodes, 2 frontend nodes, and 2 system nodes.
-  Such a configuration requires **at least 24 CPUs and 48 GB RAM** along with fast 400+ IOPS disks for the master nodes.
+  Such a configuration requires **at least 24 CPUs and 48 GB of RAM** along with fast 400+ IOPS disks for the master nodes.
 - **High-load cluster** (with dedicated monitoring nodes): 3 master nodes, 2 frontend nodes, 2 system nodes, and 2 monitoring nodes.
-  Such a configuration requires **at least 28 CPUs and 64 GB RAM** along with fast 400+ IOPS disks for the master and monitoring nodes.
+  Such a configuration requires **at least 28 CPUs and 64 GB of RAM** along with fast 400+ IOPS disks for the master and monitoring nodes.
-- We recommend setting up a dedicated [storageClass](https://deckhouse.io/products/kubernetes-platform/documentation/v1/deckhouse-configure-global.html#parameters-storageclass) on fast disks for Deckhouse components.
+- We recommend setting up a dedicated [storageClass](https://deckhouse.io/products/kubernetes-platform/documentation/v1/deckhouse-configure-global.html#parameters-storageclass) on fast disks for the Deckhouse components.
 - Add worker nodes to this, taking into account the workload conditions.

 ## Things to consider